 October Fest Family Birthday Dinner

-Smoked Pork Ribs Dinner Menu is for our October birthday month for our family.
+Smoked Pork Ribs Dinner Menu is one we come back to every year for our family’s October birthdays.
 We end up celebrating four birthdays and an anniversary during this busy month.
 In order to please everyone, there has to be a variety of everyone’s favorite dishes.
-This fall menu for smoked pork ribs is a winner with plenty of flavor and choices for all.
+This smoked pork ribs dinner menu is perfect for fall and a winner with plenty of flavors and choices for all.

 Roasted Chile Pepper and Tomatillo Salsa